dragantot93/api-rfq-task/tests/README.md

 ## What I Used

 I built this test suite with Playwright and TypeScript.
-Playwright is great for both UI and API testing, so I didn't need to bring in extra libraries.
+Playwright is great for API testing, so I didn't need to bring in extra libraries.
 TypeScript gives me better autocomplete and helps catch bugs before running tests.

 I'm also using dotenv for managing API keys and config stuff, plus Prettier and ESLint to keep the code clean.